strauchlab/iNNterfaceDesign/README.md

 A manual to the program can be found here, in "Manual.docx" file.
 The manual contains instractions for both iNNterfaceDesign as a whole and PepSep methods only separately.

-If you want to give feedback and you are not at ease with GitHub, you can write me directly to email raulia.syrlybaeva@uga.edu
+If you want to give feedback and you are not at ease with GitHub, you can write me directly to email raulia.syrlybaeva@gmail.com

 ### How do I reference this work?